DAOmasons/RuleBook/misc/compliance.md

 ### 6.3 Compliance Acknowledgement in Digital Assets (Hats)

-By holding a "Hat" [^4][^5] within the Grant Ships project, you implicitly agree to adhere to this Compliance Policy.
+By holding a "Hat" [^4][^5] and interacting with permissioned aspects of the game, accessible as a result of holding said Hat within the Grant Ships project, you implicitly agree to adhere to this Compliance Policy.
 The policy is integrated into the metadata of each Hat.
 The following applies:

 - **Individual Holders**: By holding a Hat, individual members agree to comply with all aspects of this Compliance Policy.
 A copy of the policy is embedded in the Hat's metadata for reference.
 - **Group Affiliation**: In cases where Hats are held by a group wallet or governed by a smart contract, all group members are bound by the Compliance Policy.
 The authority exercised by the group is contingent upon adherence to these guidelines.